X

 Self-care

-Over-the-counter eyedrops called artificial tears or ones containing an antihistamine may help.
-Avoid eyedrops for red eye (Visine, Clear Eyes) as they may cause rebound redness.
+Nonprescription eye drops called artificial tears or containing an antihistamine may help.
+Don't use eye drops for red eye (Visine, Clear Eyes) because they may cause rebound redness.

 When to seek immediate medical care